List of Marvel Comics characters: E: Emplate

-He first appeared in Generation X #1, and was created by Scott Lobdell and Chris Bachalo.
+Emplate (Marius St. Croix) first appeared in Generation X #1, and was created by Scott Lobdell and Chris Bachalo.
 Emplate would serve as one of the major antagonists to the Generation X comic book series during its run.

 Publishing history

 The character first appeared in Generation X #1 (November 1994).

 Fictional character biography

-Emplate was born Marius St. Croix, the brother of Generation X's M (Monet) and the M-Twins (Nicole & Claudette).
-When his mutant powers first manifested, his sisters were disgusted, especially Monet.
-In retaliation, Marius somehow turned Monet into the mute and diamond-skinned Penance.
+Emplate was born Marius St. Croix, the brother of Generation X's M (Monet) and the M-Twins (Nicole and Claudette).
+When his mutant powers first manifested, his sisters are disgusted, especially Monet.
+In retaliation, Marius turns Monet into Penance, a monstrous form possessing durable skin, powerful claws, and enhanced agility.

+Powers and abilities of Emplate

+Emplate is a mutant with the ability to absorb the bone marrow of others.
+If he absorbs all of a person's marrow, then they will die.
+If Emplate only partially absorbs marrow, he can copy the superpowers of the donor and place them under his control.
+Additionally, Emplate can become invisible and intangible by shifting out of the physical plane.